Healthy Living Can Add 14 Years to Your Life!

 But there was also a relationship between score and cancer deaths.

-While the main analysis excluded people with a known disease, the researchers found that those with higher scores and despite suffering from severe conditions fared than those who scored lower.
+While the primary analysis excluded people with a known disease, the researchers found that those with higher scores and despite suffering from severe conditions fared better than those who scored lower.

 “This is good news and shows that by living a healthy life, people can reduce their risk of dying from heart and circulatory disease,” said Judy O’Sullivan of the British Heart Foundation.

-“By not smoking, drinking alcohol in moderation, taking regular physical activity and eating a diet rich in fruit and vegetables, people can improve their chances of living longer.”
+“By not smoking, drinking alcohol in moderation, taking [part in] regular physical activity and eating a diet rich in fruit and vegetables, people can improve their chances of living longer.”

 A Department of Health spokesperson said: “Everyone has responsibility for their health, which was highlighted last year when we kick-started the Small Change, Big Difference initiative to show people that there are simple changes they can make in their lives that will have a direct impact on their health.”